 In the News

-Jennifer, her pilgrimage walking and her family’s adventures have been covered in a range of media, with her books Parallel Lives and A Will and a Way widely reviewed.
+Jennifer, her pilgrimage walking and her family’s adventures have been covered in a range of media, with her books Parallel Lives, A Will and a Way and The Only Way is Up widely reviewed.
 Get a taste of their experience in the following selection of print and broadcast coverage.

 If you have a question or would like to arrange an interview, please contact me.